Manual setup of SSO

 Table of Contents

 In this article we explain how to set up SSO manually for your Workspace environment (we do however recommend using the automatic setup for SSO).
-We will explain how to create the SSO App registration in Azure AD and how to set up SSO manually in the Workspace.
-Lastly, we explain how to grant permissions for applications such as SharePoint and Exchange, by adding API permissions to the SSO App registration.
+Be sure to use the Primary Administrator account for the setup.

 - Choose Manual setup.

-- The Authority is retrieved from Azure AD.
-This is the Primary domain of your tenant (e.g. "workspace365.onmicrosoft.com") and can be found under Overview tab (Basic information) in Azure AD.
+- The Authority consists of "https://login.windows.net/" appended with the Primary domain of your tenant (e.g. "workspace365.onmicrosoft.com"), which can be retrieved from Azure AD and can be found under Overview tab (Basic information).